dotnet/runtime/docs/design/features/source-generator-pinvokes.md

 ## Proposed API

-Given the Source Generator restrictions and potential confusion about overloaded attribute usage, the new attribute merges the existing `DllImportAttribute` with `GeneratedDllImportAttribute`.
+Given the Source Generator restrictions and potential confusion about overloaded attribute usage, the new `GeneratedDllImportAttribute` attribute mirrors the existing `DllImportAttribute`.

 ``` CSharp
 namespace System.Runtime.InteropServices